 - Structure your paragraphs clearly.
 Make sure each has a topic sentence and that each paragraph focuses on a single point.

-explanations to support your ideas.
-If teachers only see generalized
+- Use examples, facts, stories, hypothetical situations, and explanations to support your ideas.
+If teachers only see generalized statements–even if they’re on-topic–they’ll think you’re writing bull.

 Early On

-- Restate, in your own words, what the prompt is asking.
-Remember: you have to demonstrate to the grader that you understand what's being asked and the grader expects you to summarize information before analyzing,
+Restate, in your own words, what the prompt is asking.
+Remember: you have to demonstrate to the grader that you understand what’s being asked and the grader expects you to summarize information before analyzing, like you would in writing without prompts.
+One of the most common comments I make grading timed essays pertains to abrupt responses:

 For a prompt asking you to analyze an immigration proposal by Governor Schwarzenegger: